Individual Path Recommendation Under Public Transit Service Disruptions Considering Behavior Uncertainty: Conclusion and discussion

+This study proposes an individual path recommendation model during PT service disruptions with the objective of minimizing total system travel time and respecting passengers' path choice preferences.
+Passengers' behavior uncertainty in path choices given recommendations is also considered in the formulation.
+The original IPR formulation yields a stochastic optimization with decision-dependent distributions.
+We propose a single-point approximation method to eliminate the expectation operator by introducing two new concepts: $\epsilon$-feasibility and $\Gamma$-concentration.
+The approximation yields a tractable single-stage mixed integer linear formulation, which can be solved efficiently with Benders decomposition.
+The approximation gap is proved to be bounded from the above.
+Additional theoretical analysis shows that $\epsilon$-feasibility and $\Gamma$-concentration are strongly connected to expectation and chance constraints in a typical stochastic optimization formulation, respectively.

-The proposed approach is demonstrated in a case study using data from a real-world urban rail disruption in the CTA system.
-The results show that the proposed IPR model significantly reduces the average travel times in the system compared to the status quo.
-Specifically, there is a 6.6\% reduction in travel times for all passengers in the system.
-Passengers in the incident line (i.e., passengers who received the recommendation), experience a 19.0\% average travel time reduction.
-Our model also outperforms the capacity-based benchmark path recommendation strategy.
-Compared to the model that assumes all passengers would follow the recommendations, considering behavior uncertainty in the path recommendation design can achieve smaller system travel time.
-In terms of respecting passengers' preferences, we show that it is possible that most of the passengers (e.g., more than 70\%) are recommended with their preferred paths while only increasing the system travel time by 0.51\%.
+The proposed approach is demonstrated in a real-world case study using data from an urban rail disruption in the CTA system, and a synthetic case study with varied network sizes and incident locations.
+In the real-world case study, results show that the proposed IPR model reduces the average travel times in the system by 6.6\% compared to the status quo and by 4.2\% compared to a capacity-based benchmark model.
+In the synthetic case study, the proposed model shows 15.0\% to 1.8\% lower system travel time compared to the capacity-based method, depending on the network sizes and demand situations.

-Following the discussion in Section \ref{sec_model_exten}, future studies can be pursued in the following directions.
-First, as shown in Section \ref{sec_rec_com}, it is possible to extend the current framework with more complex recommendation compositions.
+Future studies can be pursued in the following directions.
+First, it is possible to extend the current framework with more complex recommendation compositions.
 The challenges in implementing the more general framework stem from the quantification of the posterior path choice probabilities.
 Future studies may conduct corresponding surveys to calibrate passengers' responses to the recommendations.
-Besides, future studies may consider different sources of uncertainty (including incident duration, in-vehicle time, demand, etc.) for a more realistic modeling framework.
+Second, future studies may consider different sources of uncertainty (including incident duration, in-vehicle time, demand, etc.) for a more realistic modeling framework.
+Third, future studies could extend beyond individual path recommendations to a co-design framework that integrates personalized routing with service adjustments, such as bus rerouting and shuttle deployment.
+This approach will optimize both passenger travel experience and operational efficiency by balancing travel time, accessibility, and cost considerations.